3.

 2. Avoiding Contact with the Dead: Nazirites could not come into contact with corpses, including those of family members.
 This maintained their ritual purity, a state necessary for someone with a heightened role in spiritual affairs.

-3. No Hair Cutting: Nazirites were not allowed to cut their hair during the vow period.
+3. No Hair Cutting: Nazirites were not allowed to cut their hair during the period of the vow.
 The growing of hair was a public symbol of their consecration and dedication to God.

 Result